How Performables get their dependencies

 For example, a Task which adds an item to the user's shopping basket might accept a constructor parameter representing the unique ID of the product to be added to the basket.

-That unique ID would be stored within the performable instance, in a field or property for example.
+That unique ID would be stored within the performable instance, in a readonly field.

 Use abilities to get dependencies

-Performables, specifcally Actions and Questions, should access their dependencies via the Actor's [Abilities] by using the GetAbility<T>
+Performables, specifcally Actions and Questions, should access their dependencies via the Actor's Abilities by using the GetAbility<T> method or similar.

 In this sense, Abilities are a form of dependency injection or service locator (for a specific use case).